champiao/adminBot/README.md

 # domainBot
-Bot telegram to inform expire date of domains on ENV
+Telegram Bot to inform expire date of domains on ENV